gnandous/rx-player/doc/architecture/stream/buffer_handler.md

    ^
 ```

-We will be able to create a new _Period Buffer_, P2, for the second _Period_:
+We will be able to create a new _PeriodBuffer_, P2, for the second _Period_:
 ```
    P1     P2
 |======|      |